-There's plenty to choose from for the QB who's played in nine Super Bowls and won six rings
+There's plenty to choose from for the QB who has played in nine Super Bowls and won six rings

-Tom Brady has already said he is not retiring so it appears that he will be adding to an NFL career that is arguably the best ever by a quarterback.
+Tom Brady announced on Tuesday morning that he will be leaving the New England Patriots through free agency and he is expected to sign with the Tampa Bay Buccaneers.
+It will be weird not to see him take the field in a Patriots uniform, but will also be exciting to see him add to an NFL career that is arguably the best ever by a quarterback with a new team.
 His statistics, of course, are great, but his six Super Bowl rings and postseason play are unmatched.

 You may agree or disagree with this ranking, but here's what I think are Tom Brady’s top 10 seasons.

 (12-4, AFC East champs, lost to Denver in AFC Championship)

 Brady completed a career-high 402 passes and led New England to its fifth consecutive AFC Championship (that number has since been extended to eight).
 There, a two-point loss to Denver prevented what in hindsight could have been a Super Bowl three-peat.